CRollins6020/CRollins6020/User-Guides/rag-implementation-guide.md

 - **Context Placement**: Position retrieved information for optimal use
 - **Citation Guidelines**: Instruct the model how to reference sources
 - **Confidence Indicators**: Request explicit uncertainty statements
-- **Hallucination Prevention**: Set constraints to prevent making up information
+- **Hallucination Prevention**: Set constraints to prevent generating information not in the context

 - - -